 - If you have a symptom-causing HIV infection, you can apply to get cheap or free dental care.

 In maternity and obstetric healthcare

 It is fully possible for HIV positive people to have children.
 If you are pregnant and not receiving any treatment for your HIV infection, there is a risk that HIV will be transmitted to the child.
-But if you are on well-functioning HIV treatment, the risk of transmission is minimal.
-If you are pregnant and if you are not already undergoing treatment, treatment with prophylactic drugs will be introduced in week 14-18 of the pregnancy.
-If you are pregnant and you already have a well-functioning treatment (undetectable viral loads), the treatment normally goes on as usual.
+But if you are on well-functioning HIV treatment and have undetectable viral loads, there is no risk of mother-to-child-transmission (MTCT).
+If you are pregnant and not already on treatment, treatment with prophylactic drugs will be introduced in week 14-18 of the pregnancy.
+If you are pregnant and you already have a well-functioning treatment (undetectable viral loads), the treatment normally continues as usual.

 Maternity health clinics in Sweden are often referred to as MVC (”mödravårdscentral”).
 If you are pregnant, you have the right to visit the MVC on various occasions during the pregnancy.
 The first visit is usually scheduled between pregnancy week 6 and 12, and from then on you have a check-up every month.
 From the 30th week onwards, you will have controls every other week.
 You have the right to one free ultrasound examination during pregnancy weeks 18-20.
 You can even ask your midwife for help with getting in touch with others who are expectant parents if you are interested in social support.
 Visits to the MCV are always free, and you are able to chose freely between the different MVC’s, as long as they have availability.
 If you are not happy with your MVC, you also have the right to change it.